 Return on Executive Time

-Scaling executive authority without consuming the calendar — how 45 minutes of structured input a month becomes a compounding presence across every channel that matters.
+Scaling executive authority without consuming the calendar — how a small, structured monthly input can become a compounding presence across every channel that matters.

-Structured input per executive per month — everything else runs downstream
+A small, structured monthly input per executive — the production work runs downstream

 Near zero

-Time-to-Edit: the amount of calendar time an executive spends reviewing content before it ships
+The calendar time an executive spends reviewing content before it ships, when voice fidelity is strong

 What is the ROI of executive thought leadership?